 The DAC advises the district superintendent on matters of interest to the district.

-The School Advisory Committee or SAC, is an organizations comprised of parents, school staff members, the school liaison officer and a student representative.
+The School Advisory Committee or SAC, is an organizations comprised of parents, school staff members, the school liaison and a student representative.
 The main goals of the committee are to encourage strategic planning, develop and define policy, serve as a public relations source and to address and resolve issues at the lowest practical level.
 The committee advises the principal on school matters and deals with issues brought to their attention by the community.
 Meetings are held 4 times a year and are open to the public.
 Parents and staff members are encouraged to attend these meetings to learn more about the school programs and issues and are invited to submit items to SAC members to be placed on the meeting agendas.

 PTA is a registered 501(c)(3) nonprofit association that prides itself on being a powerful voice for all children, a relevant resource for families and communities, and a strong advocate for public education.
 Membership in PTA is open to anyone who wants to be involved and make a difference for the education, health, and welfare of children and youth.